thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 We're going to need syntax for each of these nodes.
 Conversely, any syntax that doesn't map onto one of these nodes will be treated with great skepticism.
 First on our list will be variables, represented by identifiers.
-Our identifiers will be series of alphanumeric characters that aren't keywords.
+For us, an identifier comprises a series of alphanumeric characters that isn't a keyword.

 An integer will be a series of digits (where a digit is `0-9` here).
 We aren't going crazy with the numeric literals, yet.
-These are straight forward to parse because they contain one, nebulously defined, "thing" unlike `Fun` and `App` which contain multiple "thing"s.

-Thing resides in quotes because we have yet to define what that means for our language.
-At minimum, our smallest unit is a character.
-Each thing could be a character, but this is too fine-grained and onerous in practice.
+Earlier, we saw we can parse an integer by eating characters out of the input until we stop seeing digits.
+In practice, this proves more work than is worth it.
-Rather than consider each thing individually, we'll group characters together to make them easier to work with.
+Rather than consider each character individually, we'll group characters together to make them easier to work with.
 Grouping is accomplished by an initial pass over our input string called lexing.

 ## Lexing

-The goal of lexing is to take our input string and do a fast pass over it to group characters into tokens.
+The goal of lexing is to take our input string and do a quick pass over it to group characters into tokens.
 For example, lexing recognizes the string `"let"` is the keyword `let` or the string `"1234"` is a number literal.
-Our parser can then consume these tokens, making its job easier.
+Our parser then consumes these higher level tokens, making it's job easier.
+Rather than checking if the next character is any digit or any alphanumeric character, we just have to check if the next token is an integer or an identifier.

 Lexing is not mandatory.
 Our parser could work directly on characters, such a technique is called [scannerless parsing](https://en.wikipedia.org/wiki/Scannerless_parsing).
-To that end, we're happy to employ a lexing library to make life easy.
+Because it's not strictly necessary, we're happy to employ a lexing library to make life easy.
 Anything to stay out of the tarpit.

 Our lexing library of choice is [`logos`](https://logos.maciej.codes/).
 Under the hood it does a lot of gnarly work to make lexing fast, but we get to ignore all that and use its pleasant API.
-Our tokens will reuse our `Syntax` enum from rowan:
+We annotate `Syntax` with a `Logos` procedural macro that produces a lexer:

 ```rs
 #[derive(Logos)]